Updated Tuesday 23 June

 Fundraising & Marketing/networking events/promotion

-- Our team will not be attending any planned events in the foreseeable future until it is safe to resume usual practice.
+- Our team are not attending any planned events in the foreseeable future until it is safe to resume usual practice.

-- Services will not be actively promoted within the community where there is to be any type of gathering until it is safe to resume usual practice.
+- Services are not being actively promoted within the community where there is to be any type of gathering until it is safe to resume usual practice.

 Information and Advice

-- Because the majority of our I&A work is now over the phone, if staff become unwell, our contingency plan involves extending the existing integration with the National I&A line if need be.
+- If staff become unwell, our contingency plan involves extending the existing integration with the National I&A line if need be.